Paolo Fernandes: Loan to NAC Breda

 On 24 June 2017, after finishing his formation, Fernandes, Thierry Ambrose and fellow compatriot Pablo Marí were loaned to Eredivisie side Breda.
 He made his professional debut on 12 August, coming on as a half-time substitute for Giovanni Korte in a 1–4 away loss against Vitesse.

 Fernandes scored his first professional goal on 3 December 2017, netting his team's third in a 3–1 home win against Excelsior.
 The following 12 July, his loan was extended for a further season, but only contributed with eight league appearances.

 Loan to Perugia

-On 17 July 2019, Fernandes joined Italian Serie B side Perugia on loan for the 2019–20 season.
+On 17 July 2019, Fernandes joined Serie B side Perugia on loan for the 2019–20 season.
 He appeared in 16 league matches overall, totalling ten starts.

 Castellón

 Fernandes joined Segunda División newcomers Castellón on 3 September 2020, signing a three-year contract.

 Volos

 On 29 June 2021, he was announced from the Greek Super League club Volos as their newest addition, their 7th transfer for the upcoming season, until now, with a brief announcement that does not disclose the duration of the contract signed.
 On 19 September 2021, he scored his first goal in a 3–1 away win against Apollon Smyrnis.